-Onpage SEO, also known as Technical SEO, refers to the process of optimizing various elements on the pages of a website to improve that website’s rank in search engines.
-This includes optimizing each page’s title, description, URL, text and more.
+Onpage SEO refers to the process of optimizing various elements on the pages of a website in an effort to improve that website’s rank in search engines.
+Onpage SEO, also known as Technical SEO, includes optimizing each page’s title, description, URL, body text and several more.
 An often overlooked aspect of onpage optimization are the images used on the website.

 People add images to a website mostly for aesthetic or visual reasons.
 They are often completely unaware of the images’ properties that relate to search engine optimization.

 In addition to helping improve a website’s rank, optimizing images can also lead to a better user experience.
 After all, websites should be built with people in mind, and every effort should be taken to maximize the user experience.

 Search engines like Google, scour the internet looking for web pages to index.
 When they find a website, search engines will parse the content of each page to figure out what the page is about.